Josephson-Majorana cycle in topological single-electron hybrid transistors: Conclusions

+When the superconducting island contacted to the quantum wire is reduced in dimensions, charging effects become important and may affect the dynamics of the system in the Majorana sector.
+Charging effects in the presence of Majorana bound states can lead to a rich phenomenology.
+In this work we considered a case in which the contemporary presence of tunneling into normal leads and the Josephson coupling to a superconducting electrode can provide a new transport mechanism similar to the Josephson-quasiparticle cycle discussed in superconducting transistors.

-{\it Conclusions} --- In topological hybrid transistors charge transport is dominated at low voltages by a Josephson-Majorana cycle.
-This is a process in which the Rabi oscillations of Cooper pairs are accompanied by the tunneling of electrons from/to Majorana bound states.
-We showed the basic principles of this cycle in a superconductor -- topological superconductor -- normal metal transistor and discussed how the features of the current-voltage characteristics are linked to the presence of Majorana bound states.
-The Josephson-Majorana cycle in the three-terminal setup of Fig.~\ref{setup} allows to reveal the existence and the non-local character of the Majorana bound states.
+In topological hybrid transistors charge transport is dominated at low voltages by a Josephson-Majorana cycle.
+In this work we analyzed the current-voltage characteristics of a topological superconducting island connected to a superconducting and two normal leads.
+When a bias is applied to the leads (both metals are kept at the same voltage) current flows due to this mechanism.
+It consists in a process in which the Rabi oscillations of Cooper pairs are accompanied by the tunneling of electrons from/to Majorana bound states.
+To lowest order (sequential tunneling) the Josephson-Majorana cycle leads to a stepwise current-voltage characteristics modulated by the gate voltage.
+The current is maximum at integer values of $n_g$ when the two charge states differing by one Cooper pair are almost degenerate.

+In the sequential-tunneling limit the cycle can reveal the existence of zero-energy states but cannot ascertain their non-local character.
+This fundamental property of Majorana bound states appears in the next order (cotunneling) in the transmission.
+At this order the three-terminal setup of Fig.~\ref{setup} has two different contributions to the current.
+There is a local one in which the two electrons forming the Cooper pair tunnel in the same normal lead.
+In addition, there is a non-local contribution where the Cooper pair is split and tunnels through a ``virtual'' cycle into the two different leads.
+This process corresponds to crossed Andreev tunneling.
+When the central island is in the topological phase the local contribution is strongly suppressed (the current is proportional to $V^3$) and only the non-local contribution gives rise to the linear part of the current-voltage characteristics.

-{\it Acknowledgments} --- We acknowledge stimulating discussions with M. Polini and F. Taddei.
-We are grateful to C.W.J.
-Beenakker and R. Egger for useful comments.
-The work was supported by EU through projects IP-SOLID, QNEMS, GEOMDISS and NANOCTM and by DFG through project KO 1987/5.
+--- We acknowledge stimulating discussions with M. Polini and F. Taddei.
+We are grateful to R. Egger for useful comments.
+The work was supported by EU through projects IP-SOLID, QNEMS, GEOMDISS, and NANOCTM and by DFG through Project No. KO 1987/5.